MaxiMittel/aws-lambda-benchmark/README.md

 ## Fluctuation of the tests

-In this last test I wanted to see how much the bandwith fluctuates between the different invokations of the lambda function.
+In this last test, I wanted to see how much the bandwidth varies between the different invocations of the lambda function.

 ![fluctuation_2048](images/fluctuation_2048.png)

-We can see quiet a big fluctuation in the bandwith.
-Sometimes it drops to almost half of the average bandwith.
-This is probably due to the fact, that the AWS Lambda instances are shared between different users.
-So if another user is using the same instance, the bandwith might drop.
+A strong fluctuation can be observed in the bandwidth.
+Sometimes it drops to almost half the average bandwidth.
+This is probably due to the fact that the AWS Lambda instances are shared by different users.
+So if another user is using the same instance, the bandwidth may drop.
 You can see all the fluctuation graphs in the `graphs` folder.
-They all show a similiar pattern.
+They all show a similar pattern.

 ## Bandwith over time

-As meantioned in the Paper "Lambada: Interactive Data Analytics on Cold Data Using Serverless Cloud Infrastructure", they figured that AWS Lambda uses some sort of token based Bandwidth throttling.
-This means that the bandwith is limited to a certain amount of tokens.
-If the tokens are used up, the bandwith is throttled.
-This helps when short bursts of bandwith are needed, but not when a constant bandwith is needed.
+As noted in the paper ["Lambada: Interactive Data Analytics on Cold Data Using Serverless Cloud Infrastructure"](https://dl.acm.org/doi/10.1145/3318464.3389758), it has been suggested that AWS Lambda uses a form of token-based bandwidth throttling.
+This means that tokens are accumulated during times when bandwidth is not being used and then used during times when bandwidth is being used.
+This helps to better handle peaks in bandwidth usage.

 ![spike_6144](images/spike_6144.png)
 ![spike_10240](images/spike_10240.png)

-To measure this behaviour I increased my test size from 10 files to 100 files, that are first downloaded, then uploaded in parallel, althought they are uploaded in parallel you can clearly see that downloads/uploads that are started later get throttled.
-This is probably due to the fact that the tokens are used up by the first downloads/uploads.
-What is interesting is that the upload speed seems to stay the same for all invokations, while the download speed drops.
+To measure this behaviour, I increased my test size from 10 to 100 files, which are downloaded first and then uploaded in parallel.
+Although they are uploaded in parallel, you can clearly see that downloads/uploads started later are throttled.
+This is probably because the tokens are used up by the first downloads/uploads.
+It is interesting that the upload speed seems to stay the same for all calls, while the download speed decreases.
-You can see all the fluctuation spike in the `graphs` folder.
-They all show a similiar pattern.
+You can see all the fluctuation peaks in the `graphs` folder.
+They all show a similar pattern.

-## Prices compared to EC2 instances

-TODO

 ## Deployment

-To deploy the functions run the command below.
-This script will create a new Lambda function for each memory size and upload the corresponding code.
+To deploy the functions, execute the following command.
+This script creates a new lambda function for each memory size and uploads the corresponding code.

 ```
 $ serverless deploy